Programs – General

-While LUSC offers clinics and Sunday Pick-Up soccer during the winter, it does not organize any indoor teams (the exception is LPDA, which is a year-long commitment).
-On the other hand, various Lexington teams are formed and typically play at the Bedford Edge or Acton Teamworks.
+While LUSC offers clinics during the winter, it does not organize any indoor teams (the exception is LPDA, which is a year-long commitment).
+On the other hand, various Lexington teams are formed and typically play at Acton Teamworks (Massachusetts Futsal Association is another possibility).
 These teams are often organized by LUSC coaches, but can be organized by any interested parent, and need not be limited to players who are registered with LUSC.
 The team formation process is totally under the control of the organizing party.

 How old are the players on the team for U9 and U10?